You are here: Urology Textbook

 Definition of Hematuria and Microhematuria

 Hematuria is defined as visible blood in urine; microhematuria is defined with more than 5 erythrocytes per high power field.
 More than 20 erythrocytes per high power field is a strong microhematuria.
-Medical history and urine analysis are cornerstones for planing rational further imaging and endoscopic diagnosis:
+Medical history and urine analysis are cornerstones for planning rational further imaging and endoscopic diagnosis:

 Differential Diagnosis of Hematuria and Microhematuria